A Way to Understand the Mass Generation: Some Insights in Physics

-In fact, certain LFV processes such as $\mu \to e + \gamma$ \cite{PDG} and $\mu + A \to A^* + e$ are closely related to the most cited picture of neutrino oscillations so far \cite{PDG}.
-In recent publications \cite{Hwang10}, it was pointed out that the cross-generation or off-diagonal neutrino-Higgs interaction may serve as the detailed mechanism of neutrino oscillations, with some vacuum expectation value of the new Higgs fields, $\Phi(3,1)$ and $\Phi^0(3,2)$. {\it So, even though we haven't seen, directly, the family gauge bosons and family Higgs particles, we already see the manifestations of their vacuum expectation values.}
+In fact, certain LFV processes such as $\mu \to e + \gamma$ \cite{PDG}, $\mu + A \to A^* + e$, $e^+ + e^- \to \mu^+ + e^-$, etc., are closely related to the most cited picture of neutrino oscillations \cite{PDG}.
+In recent publications \cite{Hwang10}, it was pointed out that the cross-generation or off-diagonal neutrino-Higgs interaction may serve as the detailed mechanism of neutrino oscillations, with some vacuum expectation values of the family Higgs, $\Phi(3,1)$ and $\Phi^0(3,2)$.
+So, even though we haven't seen, directly, the family gauge bosons and family Higgs particles, we already see the manifestations of their vacuum expectation values.

-In the other words, the interaction given by the last equation [Eq.
-(6)] should be used as the basis to analyze the various lepton-flavor-violating decays and reactions.
-Presumably, these are "point-like" Dirac particles.